sethns/String-Similarity/README.md

 ## String Similarity

-A Simple Guide to Metrics Calculating String Similarity using Hamming and Levenshtein Distance
+A Simple Guide to Metrics for Calculating String Similarity using Hamming and Levenshtein Distance